CIS 5511. Programming Techniques

 Best-First Search: If the next step is selected at the neighborhood of all explored points, "hill climbing" becomes "best-first search".
 As the selection is based on a heuristic function, it is also called heuristic search.

-Anytime Algorithm: Such an algorithm improves the quality of its solution over time, and can stop at anytime with a best-so-far solution.
-It is greedy in the sense that each solution is usually produced from local consideration only.
+Anytime Algorithm: Such an algorithm improves the quality of its solution over time, and can stop at anytime with a best-so-far solution (e.g., approximating pi).
 An anytime algorithm no longer has a determined solution and running time for a given problem instance.

 Case-by-Case Problem Solving: To solve each occurrence, or case, of a problem using currently available knowledge and resources on the case.
 It is different from the traditional Algorithmic Problem Solving, which applies the same algorithm to all occurrences of all problem instances.
 Case-by-case Problem Solving is suitable for situations where the system has no applicable algorithm for a problem as a whole, while still may solve some special cases of it.
 This approach gives the system flexibility, originality, and scalability, at the cost of predictability, repeatability, and terminability.